Ardtornish Primary School

 Caber shattered in 2020!

 After 10 years of faithful service the school caber was shattered at the hands of Hayden, a Tolley team captain, in one incredibly long and powerful toss.
-Hence, no points were earned from this event by any teams in a close run up to the final tally .
+Hence, no points were earned from this event by any teams in a close run up to the final tally.
 With no hope of using their caber tossing skills to boost their final scores, in a very close competition, the other teams lost narrowly to Tolley who last held the winners trophy in 2015.

 Rhys uses new caber to win the 2021 Sports Day for Newman with a mighty toss.

-In an incredibly close event, Rhys used the school's new caber to snatch victory with a mighty throw that was well over a metre beyond that of Tolley, its closer competitor.
+In an incredibly close event, Rhys used the school's new caber to snatch victory with a mighty throw that was well over a metre beyond that of Tolley, its closest competitor.
 The five extra points he earned gave Newman its first victory since since 2013.

 Picture